 Piedmontese cattle (sometimes referred to as ‘Piemontese’) originate from Piedmont in the north west of Italy.
-Originally a triple-purpose animal – used for draught work and in milk and meat production – the breed is now used predominately for beef.
-That being said, in the Italian region of Piedmont the milk of the Piedmontese cow is used in a number of its cheeses.
+Originally a triple-purpose animal – used for draught work and in milk and meat production – Piedmontese cattle are now used predominately for beef.
+That being said, in the Italian region of Piedmont the milk of the Piedmontese cow is used in a number of cheeses.

 The presence of the myostatin gene in Piedmontese cattle allows muscle to grow without the normal restrictions.
 Indeed, the Piedmontese has around 14% more muscle growth than other cattle.
 (This double-muscling can also been seen in the Belgian Blue.)
 The myostatin gene also helps the beef to be consistently tender.

 Back in the late 1800s, this muscle growth caught the attention of breeders who designed breeding programs to improve the herd.
 The first Italian Herdbook opened in 1887.
 Since arriving in the UK in the late 1980s, Piedmontese cattle have become increasingly popular with beef and dairy farmers.

 Piedmontese cattle are usually grey-white in colour with black around the muzzle, eyes, ears and on the tip of the tail.
 Their horns are also black.
 Calves however, are fawn coloured and change colour as they mature.